Why should I overseed my lawn?

 The best time for overseeding is in the late summer or early fall.
-The seed will germinate better because temperatures are cooler, rainwater is plentiful, the ground is warm and weeds are less active.
-You will also have several weeks for the grass to germinate before tree leaves start falling.
+The seed will germinate better because temperatures are cooler, rainwater is plentiful, the ground is warm, and weeds are less active.
+The seed will also have several weeks to germinate before tree leaves start falling.

 Begin your seeding project with the right products!

-Before you begin preparing the seed bed, make sure that you have the following products:
+Before you prepare the seed bed, make sure that you have the following products:

-First, as stated above, choose Black Beauty grass seed mixtures when seeding for a beautiful, dark-green look that will also give you outstanding drought, disease, and insect resistance.
+First, as stated above, choose Black Beauty grass seed mixtures for a beautiful, dark-green lawn with outstanding drought, disease, and insect resistance.

-Second, IF you have a pH that is low (below 6.2), then be sure that you have Mag-I-Cal to adjust it.
+Second, IF your pH is low (below 6.2), then be sure that you have Mag-I-Cal to adjust it.
 Your lawn’s pH should be between 6.2 and 7.
-A pH tester, found in most garden centers and hardware stores, is an easy way to figure out your soil pH.
-If you pH is fine, then skip to the next step.
+A pH tester, found in most garden centers and hardware stores, is an easy way to figure out soil pH.
+If your pH is fine, then skip to the next step.

 How do I plant and grow grass seed?

 First, rake the soil with a metal tine rake to remove any dead grass, thatch, or residue build-up.
-If you have a large area to rake, then a thatching rake (or “power rake”) can be rented from a tool rental center.
-It is very important to create grooves in the soil for the grass seed to properly lodge into.
-This is known as “seed-to-soil contact”.
-Such contact is critical to achieving the maximum germination.
+If you have a large area to rake, then a thatching machine can be rented from a tool rental center.
+It is very important to create grooves in the soil because these slits allow the grass seed to properly lodge and, eventually, take root.
+This is known as ‘seed-to-soil contact’, which helps maximize seed germination.